MPTCP-FreeBSD/research-lab-website/content/Projects/l4snet/index.md

 ---
-title: Experience-Driven L4S Internet Service Architecture in FreeBSD
+title: Implementing an Experience-driven Low Latency, Low Loss, and Scalable Throughput (L4S) Internet Service Architecture using FreeBSD

-summary: A research project enhancing low-latency, lossless, and scalable internet service delivery using the FreeBSD networking stack.
+# summary: A research project enhancing low-latency, lossless, and scalable internet service delivery using the FreeBSD networking stack.

 abstract: |
   This project, supported by the APNIC Foundation, focuses on implementing the IETF-defined L4S (Low Latency, Low Loss, Scalable Throughput) architecture within the FreeBSD kernel to support real-time, congestion-aware internet applications.
 The work involves modifying queue management systems and using reinforcement learning to dynamically optimize performance for modern digital services including cloud gaming, real-time video, and industrial IoT.